-- In the first half of Glass, David Dunn, Kevin Wendell Crumb, and Elijah Price are captured and put in a mental hospital, where their doctor tries to convince them that none of them have any actual superpowers.
+- In the first half of Glass (2019), David Dunn, Kevin Wendell Crumb, and Elijah Price are captured and put in a mental hospital, where their doctor tries to convince them that none of them have any actual superpowers.

 - Crops up in Lotus-Eater Machine form in Animorphs: The Ellimist Chronicles.
 After crashing on an ocean world, Toomin is forcibly connected to a planet-wide Hive Mind known only as Father and finds himself in an illusion of his carefree life back on Ket.
-In exchange for amusing Father through games of skill and chance, Toomin is provided with an imaginary life where he remained an ordinary gamer and never became the heroic leader of the Ketrans; here, he can be reunited with his friends, marry Aguella, start a family and grow old.
-He doesn't really enjoy it, especially since he knows full well it isn't real and everyone he's ever known and loved has died; however, he agrees to Father's terms because the games are all he has left.
+In exchange for amusing Father through games of skill and chance, Toomin is provided with an imaginary life where he remained an ordinary gamer and never became the heroic leader of the Ketrans.
+Here, he can be reunited with his friends, marry Aguella, start a family, and even grow old if he wants... but he doesn't really enjoy it, especially since he knows full well that none of it's real and everyone he's ever known and loved has died; however, he agrees to Father's terms because the games are all he has left.
 In the end, Toomin escapes the illusion by winning at enough games to hijack Father's nervous system and absorb all of the entity's collected knowledge, thus paving the way for Toomin's transformation into the Ellimist.

-- The big twist in the first of The Curse Workers novels is that Cassel isn't the token muggle of the family after all: he's actually a transformation worker, and has been brainwashed by his brothers into forgetting his powers — except on occasions when they need an assassin who can effectively kill people without leaving any kind of evidence.
+- The big twist in the first of The Curse Workers novels is that Cassel isn't a Muggle Born of Mages after all: he's actually a transformation worker and has been brainwashed by his brothers into forgetting his powers — except on occasions when they need an assassin who can effectively kill people without leaving any kind of evidence.
 As such, reclaiming his powers and saving one of his past victims forms a major part of the story from then on.

-- A common practice at Brakebills School of Magical Pedagogy in Lev Grossman's The Magicians.
+- This is a common practice at Brakebills School of Magical Pedagogy in Lev Grossman's The Magicians.
 Because the study of magic is so intensive, the faculty take pains to weed out anyone who doesn't live up to the college's high standards via a ridiculously difficult entrance exam: those who fail have all memory of Brakebills and what little knowledge they have of magic expunged, before being sent on their way.
-As it turns out, this is the fate of Quentin Coldwater's friend Julia; however, following a great deal of Sanity Slippage, she manages to unearth what really happened and begin studying magic as a Hedge-Witch, as The Magician King demonstrates.
+As it turns out, this is the fate of Quentin Coldwater's friend Julia; however, thanks to a minor error in the cover story she was given, she manages to unearth what really happened and begin studying magic as a Hedge-Witch, as The Magician King demonstrates.

 - In The Silver Chair, the Green Lady has managed to enslave Prince Rillian for years by hypnotizing him into believing that he is a general in her army and that his life aboveground was a dream.
 When Jill, Eustace, and Puddleglum arrive to rescue him, she uses her powers to try and convince them that Narnia doesn't exist and that their heroic adventures so far were just delusions.

-- Robert A. Heinlein's short story "They".
-A man suffering from paranoid delusions and megalomania is locked up in an insane asylum.
+- In Robert A. Heinlein's short story "They", a man suffering from paranoid delusions and megalomania is locked up in an insane asylum.
 He believes that he is an immortal being and that the entire universe is a false reality that he has been trapped in by unknown enemies.
 The Karmic Twist Ending is that all of his beliefs are correct: he is a supernaturally powerful being brainwashed into thinking that he's a normal human.